scexao-org/vampires_dpp/docs/index.rst

 .. admonition:: Warning: Experimental
    :class: warning

    ``vampires_dpp`` is still under development, and the API can change without notice.
-Use with your own caution (and consider contributing).
+Use with your own caution (and please report any bugs you find).

 **Primary maintainer:** `Miles Lucas <https://github.com/mileslucas>`_